Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ### Classes

+A class can be defined as a template/blueprint that describes the behavior/state that the object of its type support.
 We compiled a small list of notable classes that deserve some reconigtion.

 #### Conext